tomholmess/expressSynth/README.md

 # expressSynth
-the maximTest project is the current latest iteration.
+the expresSynthProject folder is the latest iteration!